People often ask, so I'll do my best to maintain an updated list of the tools that I use to do my thing.

 Podcasting

-I record on Garageband and Audio Hijack - and am blessed in that both my co-hosts somehow got conned into doing all the editing.
-They really do "fix it in post".
+I record on Audacity - and am blessed that my co-host somehow got conned into doing all the editing.
+He really does "fix it in post".

 Productivity